The inside story of how ABC fired Roseanne Barr

 Barr was informed by phone ahead of time that her show was being axed.
 But other "Roseanne" producers and cast members only found out when ABC issued a terse statement shortly before 11 a.m.
 Pacific time.

-Inside ABC, there's now a sense of how quickly this controversy was contained -- but there are lingering questions about why the network got back in business with Barr to begin with.
+Inside ABC, there's now a sense of pride in how quickly this controversy was contained -- but there are lingering questions about why the network got back in business with Barr to begin with.

 Here's a look at what happened, hour by hour: